Paralysis: Symptoms, causes, diagnosis, and Treatment

 When a portion of your body does not have muscle movement, it is considered paralyzed.
 Paralysis can affect any part of your body at any time in your life.
 A person who is paralyzed lacks the ability to control a muscle or to command the muscles gathered together in one piece of their body.
 It is almost certainly due to a problem among the nerve cells that connect the body part to the brain and back again.
 Nerve cells transmit the signals that direct the movement of your muscles.

 A person can be born with paralysis due to a birth deformity, such as spina bifida, where the brain, spinal cord, or perhaps the covering that encloses them don't form in the correct way.
 Paralysis can be short-term or long-term, transitory or permanent, restricted or cumulative.
+Based on the underlying cause of paralysis, as well as the symptoms experienced by the patient, a treatment plan will be decided.
+Adapting to technological advances and making remedial interventions may help patients maintain their freedom and personal happiness.

 Symptoms of Paralysis